karayu/telephone-pictionary/README.md

 In phase 3, we'll be doing some database interaction to figure out what our user should draw or describe, and use Meteor's remote procedure call api to inform the client of this assignment.
 In `assignments.js`, fill in the part of the `getAssignment` RPC as indicated.
+(Hint: Look at model.js to see what our Games collection looks like.
 Then, in `main.js`, fill in the parts necessary to actually make the RPC to get an assignment when needed, and to display the assignment in the main template.

 ## Phase 4